learn-co-curriculum/dsc-standard-normal-distribution/README.md

 ## Standard Score (z-score)

-The standard score (more commonly referred to as a z-score) is a very useful statistic because it allows us to:
+The standard score (more commonly referred to as a $z$-score) is a very useful statistic because it allows us to:
 1. Calculate the probability of a certain score occurring within a given normal distribution and
 2. Compare two scores that are from different normal distributions.